haraldfianbakken/container-workshop/hands-on/5-orchestration.md

 .\kubectl.exe get deployment
 ```

+## Deployments by configuration
+Kubernetes accepts deployments from configuration using yaml.
+If you'd like to test this out, you can read the documentation here <a href="https://kubernetes.io/docs/tutorials/stateless-application/run-stateless-application-deployment/#updating-the-deployment">stateless deployments</a>

 ## Deploy your own images

 Now you can test and run the previously created containers.

-  - Deploy your API , Web and own Nginx containers
+  - Deploy your API , Web and own Nginx containers from your previous examples
+  - Configure the containers in kubernetes
+     - See if you can build the configuration (like docker compose) rather then configuring them individually
+     (e.g. compose2kube and inspect the output yaml files )
   - Scale them to e.g. 3 instances